Search This Blog

 Effective Virtual Meetings

 First, it is critical to understand the cost of meetings.
 Meetings are one of the easiest means to erode profit margins and consume productive hours ineffectively if used inaccurately.
-For instance, putting 8 people in a room for 1 hour for project status meeting would mean 8 hours or 1 productive day of a full time employee is quickly consumed.
-When the idea of project management evolved in the corporate world a dew decades back, more people were inexperienced working in project environments justifying the need for project meetings.
-But with the evolution of project management, removal of hierarchical decision making layers with flatter organizations, sophistication of many tools in today's world question project managers calling for unnecessary meetings.
+For instance, putting 8 people in a room for 1 hour for a project status meeting would mean 8 hours or 1 productive day of a full-time employee is quickly consumed.
+When the idea of project management evolved in the corporate world a few decades back, more people were inexperienced working in project environments justifying the need for project meetings.
+But with the evolution of project management, removal of hierarchical decision-making layers with flatter organizations, sophistication of many tools in today's world question project managers calling for unnecessary meetings.
 This is an indication of several causes not limited to the project management inefficiency, lack of knowledge dissemination, and communication bottlenecks.

-The practices of management by walking around (MBWA) has been known for a long time where key decision managers such as the project manager shouldn't be confining themselves to cubicles or office spaces but walk around to get the updates and remove the impediments faster.
-The agile approaches take this planning a couple of steps higher where the daily stand up meeting is used to plan for corrective actions for the coach. so, use meetings effectively and call for meetings only with members as required.
+The practices of management by walking around (MBWA) have been known for a long time where key decision managers such as the project manager shouldn't be confining themselves to cubicles or office spaces but walk around to get the updates and remove the impediments faster.
+The agile approaches take this planning a couple of steps higher where the daily standup meeting is used to plan for corrective actions for the coach.
+So, use meetings effectively and call for meetings only with members as required.
 Don't call for a meeting because you don't know the answer and want to show control by bringing many to the table to get the answers to avoid project derailment.

 These supplement the known order in which people introduce themselves.
 For instance, people can name the next person to talk, share input, or introduce.